 al.com All Rights Reserved.

-Founded in 1997 and based in Birmingham, Alabama, Inkana Healthcare Development is a fully integrated commercial real estate firm that specializes in providing real estate services for complex projects.
+Founded in 1997 and based in Birmingham, Alabama, INKANA Healthcare Development is a fully integrated commercial real estate company focused on serving nonprofit hospital systems.

 We assist clients in achieving their strategic, financial, and operational goals through project finance, strategic planning, conceptual budgeting, design, construction, regulatory compliance, property management, and tenant representation services.